Debt Free Journey

 • Review your plan monthly and adjust without guilt

 Watching the number drop is genuinely addictive once it starts.
+Print a simple tracker, color in a box for every $100 you knock out, and stick it on your fridge.
+You can grab our free debt payoff tracker printable, plus budget templates and a payoff calculator among the free budgeting tools at BudgetCalm.
 Keep your eyes on progress, not perfection, and forgive yourself for the occasional slow month.

 Conclusion